Photo Breakdown - “The Staircase”

 Did I romanticize that too much?

-As I mentioned in my last Photo Breakdown a few weeks ago (Issue #45, if you're keeping score at home), this isn't the first time I've told this story.
+As I mentioned in my last Photo Breakdown a few months ago (Issue #20, if you’re keeping score at home), this isn’t the first time I’ve told this story.

 A significant part of my selling process is telling the stories behind the moments.

-This moment is extremely special to me because I know how special it was for the bride and her dad.
+This particular moment is extremely special to me because I know how special it was for the bride and her dad.
 It’s a moment you can’t put a price on.

 Unless you’re content with simply selling your services, take this opportunity as an artist or storyteller to SHOW your passion to your prospective bride through your work.